bitsbymax/Notes/JS_Execution_Context.md

 - So, in this case, the _`Lexical Environment`_ contains a brand new _Function Environment Record_, and this manages the _identifier bindings_ for the parameters, variables, and function declarations within this function.

 - And it also has an `OuterEnv` property.
-Again, the _outer environment_, which points to the environment of the _Function object_, which, in this case, is the _Global Environment Record_.
+Again, the _Outer Environment_, which points to the environment of the _`Function Object`_, which, in this case, is the _Global Environment Record_.
 And unlike the _`Global Execution Context`_, we now have to deal with _function parameters_.
 So in this case, `nameToGreet`.
   ![alt text](Exec_Context_assets/CallStack_Func1.png)

 - And these are immediately added to the _Function Environment Record_, and, also, these are immediately initialized with the value that we pass.
 So in this case, the string 'Lydia'.